Ventricular Assist Devices (VADs) Procedures at UPMC Transplant Services

 VADs are often used as a bridge to transplant when medical or surgical options for circulatory support are no longer effective.
 Once implanted, a VAD sustains the patient until their heart transplant, allowing them to live a more normal life outside the hospital while they wait.

-VADs are also used as destination therapy for people who are not candidates for heart transplantation, or as a bridge to recovery following a heart attack, heart surgery, or other cardiac event to allow the heart to heal.
+VADs are also used as destination therapy for people who are not candidates for heart transplantation, or as a bridge to recovery following a heart attack, heart surgery, or other cardiac events to allow the heart to heal.

-Our Expertise in VADs
+Our Expertise in VAD Procedures

 UPMC’s experts have embraced—and in some cases, pioneered—VAD technology for more than 30 years.
 Our surgeons implanted the second Jarvik Artificial Heart as a bridge to transplant in 1985, and UPMC became the first medical center to discharge a patient with a VAD in 1990.